Tihomir Dovramadjiev: Chess boxing

-Recent career in academia
+Academic career

-In parallel with his sports activities in the first decade of the 21st century, Titschko has continued his career in academia.

-In 2002–2006, at the Technical University of Varna, Bulgaria (TU-Varna), he earned a master's degree in ergonomics and industrial design.
+Along with his sports activities in the first decade of the 21st century, Titschko has continued his career in academia. from 2002 to 2006, at the Technical University of Varna, Bulgaria (TU-Varna), he earned a master's degree in ergonomics and industrial design.
 In 2007–2009, he earned a master's in social and legal sciences, criminology, and social prevention.
-In 2009–2012 he was a full-time doctoral student at TU-Varna.
+From 2009 to 2012 he was a full-time doctoral student at TU-Varna.
 He successfully defended his doctoral thesis: "Creating a design of osseointegrated dental implants" and received a PhD in 2012.
-The official state data are available on the website of Bulgarian National Centre for Information and Documentation (NACID).
+The official state data is available on the website of Bulgarian National Centre for Information and Documentation.
 During his doctoral studies, he also taught as a lecturer.
 In 2012, he became an assistant professor at TU-Varna, in the Department of Industrial Design.

-In 2018, after winning a government-sponsored competition, he held the academic position of associate professor at TU-Varna.

-Currently, his activities include teaching within the university, mentoring of undergraduate and graduate students, and participation in research projects.
+In 2018, after winning a government-sponsored competition, he held the academic position of associate professor at TU-Varna. he has taught for the university, mentoring undergraduate and graduate students, and participating in research projects.
 As of 2021, according to ResearchGate, his scientific publications have over 300K views.
 In 2020, as a coordinator for TU-Varna, with his international colleagues from nine partner countries, he participated in the creation of the Ergonomics and Human Factors Regional Educational CEEPUS Network.